 - reduce the herd within known CWD locations in an effort to prevent further spread of the disease

 No other state or province has tried a sharpshooting program to control CWD that is as intensive or as sustained over the long term as Illinois’ experimental management program.
-As a result, Illinois’ program is being closely observed throughout the country to serve as a basis for deciding whether or not sharpshooting programs work.
+As a result, Illinois’ program is being closely observed throughout the country to serve as a basis for deciding whether sharpshooting programs work.

 Illinois Department of Natural Resources biologists have worked with scientists at the Illinois Natural History Survey and the University of Illinois to evaluate whether the northern Illinois CWD sharpshooting activities were proving beneficial in managing CWD.
-Researchers found that the sharpshooting activities had desirable effects on both density and disease prevalence, but sustained effort was required.
+Researchers found that the sharpshooting activities had desirable effects on both density and disease prevalence but that sustained effort was required.
 In northern Illinois, a significant reduction in deer density generally required at least three years of sharpshooting activities that removed 25 or more deer per square mile annually.
-Researchers also found that the risk of disease in young (fawns and yearlings) and female deer declined in areas where significant sharpshooting occurred.
+Researchers also found that the risk of disease in young deer (fawns and yearlings) and female deer declined in areas where significant sharpshooting occurred.
 The Illinois Department of Natural Resources will continue to collect data and monitor results over the long term to continue this evaluation process.

 Why aren’t all deer tested in counties where CWD is found?

-In counties where CWD is known to occur, check stations are required during the traditional firearm deer season, but not during archery, muzzleloader or CWD/late winter seasons.
+In counties where CWD is known to occur, check stations are required during the traditional firearm deer season but not during archery, muzzleloader, or CWD/late winter seasons.
 Check stations are in place during the firearm season because the majority of deer harvested (approximately 53%) are harvested during this seven-day season.
 This provides an efficient opportunity to obtain samples for CWD testing.